HebiRobotics/QuickBuffers/README.md

 To work around this, the `parser` module contains a tiny protoc-plugin that stores the raw request from `std::in` inside a file that can be loaded in unit tests during development.

 The `compiler` module contains the actual protoc-plugin and code generator.
 The `runtime` module contains the runtime libraries needed when using the generated messages.
 The `benchmark` module contains performance benchmarks in order to test performance implications of different strategies.

+## Acknowledgements

+The serialization and deserialization code is heavily based on Google's no longer supported `Protobuf-JavaNano` implementation.
+The Utf8 related methods were adapted from `Guava/Flatbuffers`.